 BACKGROUND

 Thrombocytopenia associated with acute kidney injury is a challenging disorder.
-Thrombotic microangiopathy (TMA) is potentially a life- or organ-threatening syndrome that can be induced by a diversity of disorders or medical interventions.
-There is overlap between the clinical presentation and pathophysiology of thrombotic thrombocytopenia purpura (TTP) and hemolytic uremic syndrome (HUS), and to a lesser extent, disseminated intravascular coagulation (DIC).
-We have used a case to illustrate the potential diagnostic difficulty, especially at initial presentation.
+Thrombotic microangiopathy (TMA) is a potentially life- or organ-threatening syndrome that can be induced by several disorders or medical interventions.
+There is overlap between the clinical presentation and pathophysiology of thrombotic thrombocytopenia purpura and hemolytic uremic syndrome (HUS), and to a lesser extent, disseminated intravascular coagulation (DIC).
+We describe a case to illustrate the potential diagnostic difficulty, especially at initial presentation.

 CASE SUMMARY

 We reported a case of a 44-year-old woman that presented with diarrhea, thrombocytopenia, schistocytes, elevated serum lactate dehydrogenase (LDH) level and acute kidney injury.
-While the clinical picture resembled that of Shiga toxin–induced hemolytic uremic syndrome (ST-HUS), the disease course was more in keeping with gastrointestinal infection-related DIC.
-To assist the accurate diagnosis of TMA and other associated disorders, we have undertaken a review and provided a clear path as to the interpretation of some typical biomarkers including schistocytes, LDH and platelet (PLT) count, coagulation profile in parallel with more specific indexes of ADAMTS13, complement profile, and about isolation of Shiga toxin-producing Escherichia Coli (STEC).
+While the clinical presentation resembled that of Shiga toxin–induced HUS, the disease course was more consistent with gastrointestinal infection-related DIC.
+To aid in the accurate diagnosis of TMA and other associated disorders, we have undertaken a review and provided a clear interpretation of some typical biomarkers including schistocytes, LDH and platelet count, coagulation profile and more specific indexes of ADAMTS13, complement profile, and the isolation of Shiga toxin-producing Escherichia coli (commonly referred to as STEC).

 CONCLUSION

-The use and correct interpretation of classical indexes of schistocyte, LDH, and PLT is vital in making the diagnosis of TMA and associated disorders.
-Understanding the characteristics of these biomarkers in the context of TTP-HUS and DIC will facilitate accurate diagnosis and early initiation of appropriate treatment.
+The use and correct interpretation of classical indexes of schistocyte, LDH, and platelet count is vital in diagnosing TMA and associated disorders.
+Understanding the characteristics of these biomarkers in the context of thrombocytopenia purpura, HUS and DIC will facilitate the accurate diagnosis and early initiation of appropriate treatment.

 Key words: Thrombotic microangiopathy; Thrombotic thrombocytopenic purpura; Hemolytic uremic syndrome; Schistocyte; Lactate dehydrogenase; Thrombocytopenia; Case report